 - Dining area, locker, fully-equipped kitchen, laundry room, rooftop, gym, 24-hour security system

-Situated just 5 minutes away from HKU Station, YoofHill is a stylish co-living space surrounded by quaint coffee shops, local eateries and convenience stores.
+Situated just five minutes away from HKU Station, YoofHill is a chic Hong Kong co-living space surrounded by quaint coffee shops, local eateries, and convenience stores.
 All beautiful homes come with a kitchen outfitted with cooking appliances, refrigerator, and other essentials.
-Other shared facilities include self-laundry, rooftop and gym facilities, allowing like-minded neighbours to connect and share life experience.
-Each shared unit comes with high-speed WiFi, weekly cleaning, CCTV and 24-hour security system, with management fee and dedicated property management services included at no additional cost, ensuring our community an incredible and affordable co-living experience.
+Other shared facilities include self-laundry, rooftop, and gym facilities, allowing like-minded neighbours to connect and spend time with each other.
+Each shared unit comes with high-speed WiFi, weekly cleaning service, CCTV, and 24-hour security system, with management fee and dedicated property management services included at no additional cost.
+If you’re looking for an affordable co-living experience, you can’t go wrong with YoofHill.

 YoofHill, 71–77 Hill Road, Sai Wan | (+852) 5311 1470/5228 5445